BDM-Lab/ClusterTAD/README.md

 	1.1 Dependency:

 		1.1.1	To perform clustering, ClusterTAD relies on the weka library.
-Import the "weka.jar" file in the lib folder or download weka from here: https://www.cs.waikato.ac.nz/ml/weka/downloading.html
+Import the "weka.jar" file in the lib folder.
+Weka version "weka-3-7-12" was used in this work.

-		1.1.2	Weka version "weka-3-7-12" was used in this work.
+	1.2 Test ClusterTAD.java

-	1.2 Test ClusterTAD.java => Test with the 30x30_data.txt in the data directory.
+		Test with the 30x30_data.txt in the data directory.
 		1.2.1	Place the "data" folder in same directory as the ClusterTAD.java file. [data folder contains your Input data] 1.2.2 	Run the program :  It should print the usage information.
 		1.2.3	Results will be found in the "Output" folder